juntaochen1/juntaochen1.github.io/_pages/about.md

 Email: jchen504(at)fordham.edu

 \
-**[PhD Opening]** We have fully funded Ph.D. positions in Computer Science starting at Fall 2021.
-Interested students are feel free to reach out to me for more information.
+**[PhD Opening]** We have fully funded Ph.D. positions in Computer Science starting in Fall 2021.
+Interested students can feel free to reach out to me for more information.

 Research Interests